eti-youngreis/happy_kitchen/README.md

 - HTML/CSS
 - JavaScript

-## Project Status

-This project is currently in development.
-Features and functionality are being actively added and refined.

 ## Installation and Setup

 1. Make sure you have Python 3.7 or higher installed on your system.